 A Framework for Re-Imagining Assessments

 Derek Bruff, in “Assignment Makeovers in the AI Age: Essay Edition” offers a framework of six questions to help instructors think through how to revise their assessments in “this new age of AI.”
-We’ve listed Bruff’s questions below with some additions that we think will help guild faculty to design more authentic assessments.
+We’ve listed Bruff’s questions below with some additions that we think will help guide faculty to design more authentic assessments.

 Why does this assignment/assessment make sense for this course?